code0monkey1/clean-architecture-typescript-learn/README.md

 1. To initialize all the tooling for this typescript node project, run `npx tsc --init` , which will create the `tsconfig.json` file with the default settings.

-1. Within the newly created tsconfig.json file, go to `outDir` option , and select the output of the typescript to javascript compiled files to be put in the `dist` folder.
+1. Within the newly created tsconfig.json file, go to `outDir` option , and select the folder to which the compiled javascript compiled will be put into.
+We choose a folder name `dist` for this purpose _( you could name it whatever you want )_.
-    >Like So :   `"outDir": "./dist"`
+    >`"outDir": "./dist"`

+1. Next